 The company is entering a gen-based diagnostics arena becoming increasingly crowded.

-Last year FDA cleared Agendia's (Amsterdam, the Netherlands) MammaPrint, a molecular diagnostic tool developed to predict whether existing cancer will spread to other parts of a body (Medical Device Daily, Feb.
-7 2007).
+Last year FDA cleared Agendia's (Amsterdam, the Netherlands) MammaPrint, a molecular diagnostic tool developed to predict whether existing cancer will spread to other parts of a body.

-Just last week the FDA cleared a test developed by Pathwork Diagnostics (Sunnyvale, California) that would help to determine what specific type of cancer cells are present in a malignant tumor (MDD, Aug.
-4, 2008).
+Just last week FDA cleared a test developed by Pathwork Diagnostics (Sunnyvale, California) that would help to determine what specific type of cancer cells are present in a malignant tumor.

 There is also the OncotypeDX test by Genomic Health (Redwood City, California) which determines the likelihood of breast cancer recurrence in women with newly diagnosed, early-stage invasive breast cancer as well to assess whether the patient will benefit from chemotherapy.